Skip to main content

 Polish winters can be very harsh by Irish standards.
 The average temperature in January is about -4'C but can fall as low as -25'C. It is essential to be properly dressed for the weather if travelling to Poland in the winter months.

-Polish summers can be hot, with temperatures rising to over 35’C. It is important to wear appropriate clothing, including headgear, and to use sunscreen in the summer months.
+Polish summers can be hot, with temperatures rising to over 35’C. It is important to wear appropriate clothing and to use sunscreen in the summer months.

 Travel Insurance

-The Embassy cannot pay for emergency medical repatriation, repatriation of remains, or for expenses as a result of a personal emergency while you are abroad.
-If you buy an appropriate travel insurance policy, these costs will be covered, provided you have not broken the terms and conditions.
+The Embassy cannot pay for emergency medical repatriation, repatriation of remains, or for expenses arising from a personal emergency while you are abroad.
+If you buy an appropriate travel insurance policy, these costs may be covered in accordance with the terms and conditions of your policy.

-Buying comprehensive travel insurance can save you and your family a lot of money if something goes wrong.
-It will also ensure that you get the medical attention you need, when you need it.
-Hospital bills can quickly run into thousands of euro, and a medical evacuation back to Ireland can cost thousands more.
+Buying comprehensive travel insurance can save you and your family a lot of money and stress if something goes wrong.
+It will also assist you to get the medical attention you need, when you need it.

 Emergency expenses